How Does Plaque Form?

 - Family history of heart disease

-With this in mind, diet modification may be crucial in preventing the development of atherosclerosis, though it is not the only factor involved.
+With this in mind, diet modification may be crucial in preventing the development of atherosclerosis.
+Keep in mind though that diet is not the only factor involved in atherosclerosis prevention.